hashicorp/terraform/website/docs/configuration/provider-requirements.html.md

 one of them.

-When this happens, we recommend combining each provider's namespace with its type name to produce compound local names:
+When this happens, we recommend combining each provider's namespace with its type name to produce compound local names with a dash:

 ```hcl
 terraform {